lopkol/sff-vektor/README.md

 **API Endpoint :** https://sffvektorns3dmhzdps-sff-vektor-backend.functions.fnc.fr-par.scw.cloud

 > [!NOTE]
-> Startup might be a bit slow since both DB and servers are serverless, it has to starts a bunch of stuff.
+> Startup might be a bit slow since both DB and servers are serverless, it has to start a bunch of stuff.
 >
 > If you get the error `activation request timeout`, refresh the page and it should work.